The Powder Highway is “the road” to a one-of-a-kind adventure!

 How BIG is the Powder Highway?

-Story by a KootRocks Staffer, top photo/cover by Dave Best at Kicking Horse Resort in the Purcell Mountains.
+Story by a KootRocks Staffer (Shannon Harrison).
+Cover/top by Dave Best at Kicking Horse Resort.